 What are the reasons for deficiencies?

-Some of the lifestyle reasons that contribute to magnesium deficiencies include less than optimal diets that are high in processed foods and low in magnesium-containing foods (leafy greens, nuts, and seeds).
-Poor gut health also contributes to magnesium deficiencies as nutrient and mineral absorption is also affected by gut permeability.
+Some of the lifestyle reasons that contribute to magnesium deficiencies include less than optimal diets that are high in processed foods and low in magnesium-containing foods (leafy greens, nuts, and seeds), and high doses of other minerals.
+Poor gut health also contributes to magnesium deficiencies as nutrient and mineral absorption may be affected by gut permeability.
 Agricultural and environmental factors also play a part in magnesium deficiencies as soil depletion has contributed to lower levels of magnesium in our foods.

 Popular Forms of Magnesium